spchal/hacklu2018/README.md

 # hacklu2018
 This is a beginners workshop to understand the basics on telecommunication security and get started with the area.
 Telecommunication security is such a relevant field because of its massive impact as each and everyone of us owns a phone with a SIM card, uses 2G/3G or 4G technology.
 Even the new IoT world including critical devices such as health equipments, cars, and so on has a telco element attached to it.
 It is an unavoidable element of todays networks and communication.
-With this training, our main goal is to throw some light on the security aspects of telecommunication networks from a pentester's view.
+With this training, the main goal is to throw some light on the security aspects of telecommunication networks from a pentester's view.

 There will be mainly three different handson sections during this training.
 They are as follows: